fdserr/clj-compile-time-resolve/README.md

 their name would suggest, and `compile-time-resolve-and-invoke` simply invokes `resolve` during its macroexpansion (it's there only to demonstrate `resolve`).

+> Note that `resolve` currently only works with fully qualified symbols, and does not require the namespace to be already required.

 `compile-time-resolve.test2` defines a function `cake` which returns `:cake`.
 Very intriguing.

 `compile-time-resolve.test` defines a var `x` with an initial value computed at compile time with the `cake` function above (also note it's not necessary to require `compile-time-resolve.test2` anywhere!).

 # Try it out